 How To Implement Schema Markup On Websites

 Now, let us imagine a website as an intricate train station with multiple platforms and tracks.
 In the same way that trains move between stations to reach their destination, so too must users be able to travel through websites in order to access content.
-Similarly, just like each platform has its own signage and instructions for passengers on how best to use them; similarly, effective entity SEO requires webpages or applications to have clearly marked out schema tags which search engines can recognize and interpret quickly.
+Similarly, just like each platform has its own signage and instructions for passengers on how best to use them; similarly, effective entity SEO requires webpages or applications to have clearly marked out schema tags which search engines can recognise and interpret quickly.

 Implementing such markup is relatively straightforward – all it takes is inserting specific code snippets into HTML pages of websites or applications where desired information needs to be highlighted.
 Depending on the complexity of the task there are several different approaches one can take: